Yxanu/zipopotamus/README.md

 ## ⚙️ Configuration

-Create a `.zipopotamus.config` file in your project root:
+Create a `.zipopotamus.config` file in your project root.
+Here are the available options:

 ```bash
 # Project name (defaults to directory name)